Save up to 25%… Shop Our Birthday Sale Now!

 Can Cats Eat Mushrooms?
 A Deep Dive into Feline Fungi Facts

-Written by Dr. Rob Silver DVM, MS - Updated: March 13, 2024
+Written by Dr. Rob Silver DVM, MS - Updated: September 25, 2024

 As the popularity of mushrooms as functional foods skyrockets in the world of holistic health, cat parents can't help but ask, "Can cats eat mushrooms?"
-As experts on the subject, let's unravel this question.
+While it’s important to differentiate poisonous mushrooms from edible ones, can felines actually eat mushrooms and enjoy health benefits from it?

 White oyster mushrooms